A2Amir/NLP-and-Pipelines/README.md

     T-SNE also works on other kinds of data, such as images.
 This is a very useful tool for better understanding the representation that a network learns and for identifying any bugs or other issues.

+## Stage 3: Modeling

+The final stage of the NLP pipeline is **modeling**, which includes designing a statistical or machine learning model, fitting its parameters to training data, using an optimization procedure, and then using it to make predictions about unseen data.

+The nice thing about working with numerical features is that it allows you to choose from all machine learning models  including support vector machine (SVM) or even a combination of them.